samirhseo/eza-data-eng-assessment/README.md

 >docker exec -it eza-data-eng-assessment_mysql_1 bash -l

-this will open a bash instance. then use the following command to access the mysql server:
+This will open a bash instance. then use the following command to access the mysql server:

 >mysql -uroot -pgroot
 >
 You'll then be able to query the data.

-here's a few example queries:
+Here's a few example queries:

 >SHOW TABLES